sjbrown/misc_work/deckahedron/deckahedron.md

 In this way, the odds of success fall along a statistical "curve".

 The downside is all the arithmetic.
-Though the process can be learned and mastered to the point where it seems like an afterthought to practiced players, it can be annoying for new players.
+The process *can* be learned and mastered.
+Some well-practiced players may not even see the problem because the arithmetic has become an afterthought.
+But it is often cumbersome for new players.
 Even players familiar with the mechanic sometimes complain that the mental math breaks the "flow" of the game.

 The Deckahedron is designed to replace this process with a simpler one.
 Typically, the new process is:

  * Flip a card
+ * Look at the side of the card that corresponds to the attribute being used
- * The result of the action is successful if ✔ are shown
+ * The result of the action is successful if ✔ symbols are shown
- * The result of the action is failure if ✗ are shown
+ * The result of the action is failure if ✗ symbols are shown

 This works because the statistical curve is "baked-in" to the deck of 20 cards.